NosCoreIO/NosCore.PathFinder/README.md

 * [Roslynator extension](https://github.com/JosefPihrt/Roslynator).
 * [Resharper](https://www.jetbrains.com/resharper/)

-## How to use the GUI ##
+## GUI ##
 * A GUI is included in this project.
 * GUI is only working on windows and require the NosCore database to be loaded
 * GUI is not part of the shipped package.
-It's goal is only to visual test pathfinder with a use case
+* It's goal is only to visual test pathfinder with a use case

 <p align="center">
   <img src="https://media.discordapp.net/attachments/423344512866320385/699174285842972692/unknown.png"/>